179th Bergedorf Round Table

 Russia’s war of aggression against Ukraine has fundamentally altered Europe’s security landscape.
 The return of large-scale war to the European continent has triggered unprecedented reactions, with Germany announcing a “Zeitenwende” in foreign and defense policy, and Sweden and Finland applying for NATO membership.
 Europe will have to rethink and recreate its security order, while taking into account not only fundamental geopolitical changes, but also new types of conflict and warfare, the interplay of security, economy and energy, and its relationship with countries on its periphery.

-A distinguished group of 25 high-ranking politicians, government officials, and representatives of think tanks, academia and media from Germany, Finland and other EU and NATO member states will be discussing these questions during the 179th Bergedorf Round Table.
-The Round Table will take place in Helsinki from 15-17 June 2022.
+A distinguished group of 25 high-ranking politicians, government officials, and representatives of think tanks, academia and media from Germany, Finland and other EU and NATO member states discussed these questions during the 179th Bergedorf Round Table.
+The Round Table took place in Helsinki from 15-17 June 2022.